Velliz/pudo/_docs/b-basics/controller.md

 This section of document will describe deeper what is 'controller' because in puko until now controller separated into 3 functionality `view` `service` and `console`.

-> You can also manually create the controller :)

 Theoretically web application life-cycles is divided into requests and responds.
 Also, all request by default stored by PHP in `$_POST` or `php://input` and responds back with **echo**.
 So controller in puko is doing this request and returning responds from native PHP into another experience level in very easy way.